Vertiport: Vertibase

 Vertibases are of medium size.
 They are located in suburbs with medium traffic volumes or at important work or retail locations.
 Typically, they have around three take-off and landing bays and twice as many parking and maintenance bays.

 Vertistation

 Vertistations are mobile and modular vertistation mobility hubs.

 Vertipad

 Vertipads are the smallest unit.
 In city centres they fit well, e.g. on top of existing buildings.

 History

 As there are currently only prototypes and no authorised series models of eVTOLs, all vertiports to date are only short-term, temporary projects.
 There has been a traditional rotary vertiport in Chicago, USA, since 2015.
-From 2026, eVTOLs are also planned take off and land there.
+From 2026, eVTOLs are also planned to take off and land there.

 The first vertiport prototype for eVTOLs in Singapore was created by Volocopter and Skyports as part of the ITS World Congress 2019 and exhibited for a few days at The Float at Marina Bay.
 The architecture is by Berlin-based innovation agency Brandlab.